WilliamKimNYC/Feel-ter/README.md

-# Visual Novel Website

-A Flask-based website that hosts a visual novel experience.
-The visual novel is accessible through the `/novel` route, while the main website provides navigation and additional content.
+# Feel-ter: Understanding Microaggressions

+A Flask-based interactive learning platform that helps users understand, recognize, and respond to microaggressions through an engaging visual novel experience.

+## About

+Feel-ter is a space to *feel* and *filter* what you hear.
+It helps users learn how to:
+- Recognize different types of microaggressions
+- Understand why they hurt
+- Learn appropriate ways to respond
+- Create more inclusive environments

 ## Features

+- Interactive visual novel experience with branching scenarios
+- Three main learning chapters:
+  - Chapter 1: Microinsults
+  - Chapter 2: Microassaults
+  - Chapter 3: Microinvalidations
+- Interactive quiz to test understanding
 - Modern, responsive website design
-- Navigation between homepage and visual novel
-- Integrated visual novel experience
+- Character-guided learning experience
-- Flask backend for serving content
+- Real-world scenario simulations

 ## Setup